The Doctrine of the Mean 中庸

 When in a high position, he does not step on those below him.
 When in a low position, he does not drag down those above him.
 Correcting yourself and not expecting things from others, you will not create resentments.
 You will not resent Heaven above, nor blame men below.

-The Superior Man abides in change and awaits his destiny.
+The Noble Man abides in change and awaits his destiny.
 The inferior man practices manipulation and prays for luck.

-The Master said: “Practicing archery is like practicing to be a Superior Man.
+The Master said: “Practicing archery is like practicing to be a Noble Man.
 When you miss the bulls-eye, you look for the error in yourself.”

 The Happy union with wife and children